-In FY 2009, CHS added supported employment and day supports to our services.
-Services are home based and individually designed to meet each individual’s specific goals.
+Our Day Supports are home or site based and are uniquely designed to meet each individual’s specific goals.

-- The curriculum is designed to enhance self-esteem, promote positive behavior management, teach social and communication skills, encourage volunteerism and educate individuals relative to accessing and using community based recreation and leisure programs.
+- Supervised by our Day Support Specialists this program uses a psychosocial service model.
+The curriculum is designed to enhance self-esteem, promote positive behavior management, teach social and communication skills, encourage volunteerism and educate individuals relative to accessing and using community-based recreation and leisure programs.

 - Activities include group and individual counseling, job exploration and volunteer work in local, private non-profit organizations, development of career plans and participating in cultural, educational, recreational and leisure activities in the community.

-The Cooperative for Human Services emphasizes provision of creative activities that teach new and varied skills in communication, sensory-motor, activities of daily living, health and safety, exercise and nutrition.
-Activities include a broad range of typical adult activities for daily living, social relationships and job readiness.
+Cooperative for Human Services emphasizes provision of creative activities that teach new and varied skills in communication, sensory-motor, activities of daily living, health and safety, exercise and nutrition.

 The company was an early pioneer in recognizing the challenges of aging and published the book, Of Two Minds, a practical guide to the complex issue of dementia and I/DD.
 The organization’s mission is also well-suited to support older adults: to enable, empower, support, and expand each person’s knowledge, skills, and natural capacities to direct and live full and meaningful lives within a community of their choosing.
 The mission is embedded within all service types; at all levels of the organization and serves as a basis for service quality.
 Integrated into all management decision-making and quality management processes, the mission guides the agency’s daily work.